Nutrition Expert

 HERE IS WHAT YOU WILL NEED

-• Carrots- I used organic carrots from my weekly farm basket.
-I grated them in my food processor, but a hand grater works just as well.
+• Carrots – Fresh, organic carrots bring natural sweetness.
+I sometimes grate mine in a food processor, but not always as a hand grater works just as well.

 Picture